Jeep

 Prior to 1940 the term "jeep" had been used as U.S. Army slang for new recruits or vehicles, but the World War II "jeep" that went into production in 1941 specifically tied the name to this light military 4×4, arguably making them the oldest four-wheel drive mass-production vehicles now known as SUVs.
 The Jeep became the primary light four-wheel-drive vehicle of the United States Armed Forces and the Allies during World War II, as well as the postwar period.
 The term became common worldwide in the wake of the war.
 Doug Stewart noted: "The spartan, cramped, and unstintingly functional jeep became the ubiquitous World War II four-wheeled personification of Yankee ingenuity and cocky, can-do determination."
 It is the precursor of subsequent generations of military light utility vehicles such as the Humvee, and inspired the creation of civilian analogs such as the original Series I Land Rover.
 Many Jeep variants serving similar military and civilian roles have since been designed in other nations.

 The Jeep marque has been headquartered in Toledo, Ohio, ever since Willys–Overland launched production of the first CJ or Civilian Jeep branded models there in 1945.
 Its replacement, the conceptually consistent Jeep Wrangler series, has remained in production since 1986.
 With its solid axles and open top, the Wrangler has been called the Jeep model that is as central to the brand's identity as the 911 is to Porsche.

 At least two Jeep models (the CJ-5 and the SJ Wagoneer) enjoyed extraordinary three-decade production runs of a single body generation.

 In lowercase, the term "jeep" continues to be used as a generic term for vehicles inspired by the Jeep that are suitable for use on rough terrain.

 In Iceland, the word Jeppi (derived from Jeep) has been used since World War II and is still used for any type of SUV.

+Jeep's product lineup in North America by 2030 will include the Wrangler, Gladiator, Scrambler, Compass, Cherokee, Recon, Grand Cherokee, and Grand Wagoneer.